cobalthq/cobalt-product-public-docs/content/en/Getting started/glossary.md

 ### Org Owner

+An _Org Owner_ is the administrator for a customer organization within the Cobalt app.
+As such, they can:

+- Add/remove the users of their choice, by their email addresses, as an _Org Member_ or a _PT Team Member_.
+- View collaborators, the members of their pentest team.
+That team includes
+  - _PT Team Members_
+  - _PT Lead_
+  - _PT Pentester_ (when applicable)
-An _Org Owner_ can also add/remove the users of their choice, by their email addresses, as _Org Owner_ or _Org Member_.
-They can also manage the [Org Members](#org-member) assigned to a specific pentest.
-If allowed by their {{% ptaas-tier %}}, they can also manage [SAML](#security-assertion-markup-language) settings for the users in their organization.
+- If allowed by their {{% ptaas-tier %}}, they can also manage [SAML](#security-assertion-markup-language) settings for the users in their organization.

 ### PT Team Member